 Here’s a quick list of the things you need to know to manage your money:

-- Evaluate your income.
 How much money do you have coming in?
-Including your paycheck is a given, but don’t forget other income: A second job, alimony, child support, or any other miscellaneous cash that you might have coming in.
+Including your paycheck is a given, but don’t forget other income.
+That can include alimony, child support or any other miscellaneous cash that you might have coming in.
 Write it all down and add it up.